soot-oss/soot/index.md

 Originally, Soot started off as a Java optimization framework.
 By now, researchers and practitioners from around the world use Soot to analyze, instrument, optimize and visualize Java and Android applications.

+# IMPORTANT: Soot is now succeeded by SootUp!
+**In December 2022, we have officially released [SootUp](https://soot-oss.github.io/SootUp/announce/), a version of Soot with a completely overhauled, more modular, testable, maintainable and usable architecture.
+Please check this out in case you wish to start a new program-analysis project.**

 # What input formats does Soot provide?

 Currently, Soot can process code from the following sources: